Skip to content

 • Fracking: The California Division of Oil, Gas and Geothermal Resources will hold two hearings on new fracking regulations over the next week and a half, in Sacramento and Bakersfield.
 Despite the relative novelty of fracking as a national political topic, oil companies have been fracking in California for decades and argue that California’s regulation are sufficient because they require high quality construction for wells.
 However, there are a variety of important issues outside of the quality of well construction, including wastewater disposal, disclosure of the chemicals used to allow public oversight, groundwater monitoring to catch leaks when they happen, GHG releases through methane leakage, and proper insurance for cleanup in the case of accidents.
 Especially with the newly economical Monterey shale formation, California’s regulators need to implement adequate regulations to prevent possible harm to our state’s environment.
 These hearings are the start of that process.
 For more, see NRDC’s Damon Nagami on legislative efforts to regulate fracking and suggested minimum regulations.

 • Healthcare: Jerry Brown and Democrats in the Legislature disagree on how much California should expand MediCal in light of Obamacare’s required extension.
-Democratic legislators want to take advantage of the full expansion, which would be fully federally funded until for the first three years and 90% subsequently.
+Democratic legislators want to take advantage of the full expansion, which would be fully federally funded for the first three years and 90% subsequently.
 Jerry Brown wants instead to enact a more modest proposal which would cover less low-income residents.
 The Legislative Analyst says that California could be on the hook for $300mil to $1.2bil in 2020 but still supports the legislators’ proposal because the benefits would outweigh the costs.
 While it’s reasonable that Jerry Brown is trying to practice fiscal restraint, I agree with the LA: when we underfund healthcare, the costs come back to haunt us as those without health insurance use public facilities such emergency rooms and ambulances for treatment that could have been avoided through adequate preventive care.

 The U.S. Isn’t California, and Obama’s Not a Jedi (Unfortunately)